Delinquent Form 5471

-Unlike the Form 8938 and FBAR, the form 5471 requires the taxpayer to provide a more detailed cross-section of the foreign asset – in this case the foreign asset being the foreign business.
+Unlike Form 8938 and FBAR, Form 5471 requires the taxpayer to provide a more detailed cross-section of the foreign asset – in this case, the foreign asset being the foreign business.
 Instead of being able to just report the maximum value (FBAR) or maximum asset value and associated income (Form 8938), the taxpayer has to report the income, along with the business deductions and expenses — as well as prepare a detailed balance sheet.

 The extent of the 5471 reporting will be based on which category of filer the taxpayer qualifies as — noting that a taxpayer may qualify for multiple categories in the same year, which is often the case with U.S. shareholders of a Controlled Foreign Corporation (CFC).

 When a taxpayer misses filing Form 5471, they may become subject to fines and penalties.

 The IRS has taken to issuing automatically assessed penalties for non-compliance with 5471 filings.
 Oftentimes, the taxpayer will receive a penalty notice on a form CP15.
 The notice (common for 3520, 3520-A, and 5471 penalties) will identify the code section that forms the basis for the penalty, the penalty amount, and the amount of time the taxpayer has to respond to the penalty notice.